PiggyAwesome/useless/README.md

-Yo mamma so fat people keep pushing her in the water at the beach so she won't die
+Yo mamma so fat, she can't even jump to a conclusion.